rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

   id in addition to name.
 - Messages appearing in multiple mailboxes only need to be synchronized once, saving bandwidth and storage space.
-- The object ids can be used to make {{?JMAP=RFC8620}} calls, if JMAP is available for the target server.
+- The unique identifiers can be used to make {{?JMAP=RFC8620}} calls, if JMAP is available for the target server.

 ## SPECIAL-USE, RFC 6154